challamani/spring-boot-with-activiti/README.md

 ![Image](src/main/resources/img/order-process-bpmn.png)

-### 1. Complete the initiated process only with service-tasks
+### 1. Start and complete the process only with service-tasks

 *Start the order process flow with item quantity less than 5, the process should complete fully.*
 ```shell